-Hedging also helps companies with taxation as lower income volatility would help them in reducing the tax liability.
-Another way in which hedging helps with taxation is an increase in debt capacity leading to the lower tax burden.
-Since we read above that hedging boosts a company’s ability to raise more debt, therefore, more debt (and more interest) would lower earnings for the company, resulting in lower tax.
+Hedging also helps companies with taxation as lower-income volatility would help them in reducing their tax liability.
+Another way in which hedging helps with taxation is an increase in debt capacity leading to a lower tax burden.
+Since we read above that hedging boosts a company’s ability to raise more debt.
+Therefore, more debt (and more interest) would lower earnings for the company, resulting in lower taxes.

 New Market Entry